AI Governance for UK Law Firms

 SRA Regulatory Compliance

-SRA Code of Conduct rules 2.1, 2.2, 2.5, 4.2, 4.3 encoded as executable policy logic
+SRA Code of Conduct rules 2.1, 2.2, 2.5, 4.2, and 4.3 applied to every output

 Confidentiality rules 6.3–6.5 checked — client-identifying information flagged automatically

-Firm-specific compliance policies layered on top — information barriers, client instructions, practice area rules
+Your firm's own policies layered on top — information barriers, client instructions, practice area rules

 Stage